 Juventus have estimated that this move will more than double match day income to €40 million per annum, driven by four distinct sources of revenue: naming rights, premium seats, standard seats and facilities and events.
 The premium seats are particularly important, if you consider that Arsenal make 35% of their match day revenue from just 9,000 premium seats at the Emirates.
 Significantly, all of this income will go directly to the club, as they will no longer have to share it with Torino or the local council.”

-In order to figure out the earnings power of Juventus, I borrowed the six year summary of operating results from the Juve article on the Swiss Ramble and reformulated it to find NOPAT.
+In order to figure out the earnings power of Juventus, we borrowed the six-year summary of operating results from the Juve article on the Swiss Ramble and reformulated it to find NOPAT.

 |Adjusted R Square||0,78|

 From the regression results, it can be predicted that with an increase in revenue (above €140 m) of 1 m cost increases by €0.57 m with a relatively good probability.